Coronavirus Travel Advice Update

 With the coronavirus pandemic situation developing regularly, we created this page on the 30th January as a dynamic resource.
 We aim to provide all relevant and up-to-date information relating to how COVID-19 is affecting travel insurance and travel in general.

 The Foreign Commonwealth & Development Office (FCDO) advise that British nationals should avoid all non-essential international travel.
-However, on the 4th July a list of countries exempt from this was published – available on the FCO website.
+However, on the 4th July a list of countries exempt from this was published – available on the FCDO website.
 This is under constant review, and each country’s status could change at any time.

 From the 1st September, separate nations within the UK began their own lists of exemptions.
 Click the following links for details of exemptions for persons arriving in Wales, and for exemptions for residents and visitors to Scotland.

 If a travel provider intends to run any trip as planned, we would urge the policyholder to insist that the dates are moved.
-We cannot provide cover if travel is made while the FCO advises against non-essential travel.
+We cannot provide cover if travel is made while the FCDO advises against non-essential travel.

 Opening Hours – due to the social isolation measures put in place by the UK government, we are now operating remotely, maintaining full availability from 9am to 5pm, Monday to Friday.
 We will endeavour to maintain the same high level of service to you even during these challenging times.